A Trip to Mecca and Medina Saudi Arabia for Umrah

-Then the tour guide played a CD in the bus about the depth of Hajj and its social and personal effects.
-Some students where listening, others was reading Quran, some were crying; they were still in shock for coming to Umrah!
+Then the tour guide played a CD on the bus about the depth of Hajj and its social and personal effects.
+Some students where listening, others were reading the Quran, some were crying; they were still in shock about coming to Umrah!

 We arrived after five hours of travel across the vast Saudi desert.
-The first thing which made our heart beat fast was the Masjid-al-Nabi mosque, which caused many students to start crying.
+The first thing which made our hearts beat fast was the Masjid-al-Nabi mosque, which caused many students to start crying.

 Worshiping and Prayers

-There are lots of pilgrims from different countries in the prayer.
-They came from Lebanon, Egypt, Malaysia, Turkey, Jordan, Syria, Iraq, Pakistan, Afghanistan, Persian Gulf coastal countries, many African countries and even the U.S.
+There are lots of pilgrims from different countries in the prayers.
+They came from Lebanon, Egypt, Malaysia, Turkey, Jordan, Syria, Iraq, Pakistan, Afghanistan, Persian Gulf coastal countries, many African countries, and even the U.S.